RafailSkoulos17/malicious_PHP_detection/README.md

 # Malware detection with machine learning methods

-The aim of this project is to build a python module which will be able to predict with adequite precision if a given php file is malicious or benign, by using machine learning methods.
-To achieve this we extracted several lexical features and we chose the best among of them.
-Also we are going to experiment with several different classifiers found in literature.
+Build a system which is able predict if a given php file is malicious or benign, by using machine learning methods.
+To achieve this I extracted several lexical features and we chose the best among of them.
+Also I experimented with several different classifiers found in literature, namely Support-Vector Machine(SVM), Logistic Regression and Decision Tree.

 ## Description

-The module contains the following packages:
+The module contains the following 2 main directories:
 * **machine_learning**: Contains all the implementation of the machine learning algorithms used among with a file for the preprocess of the features and some files used for the tuning of the algorithms.